alexanderkirsanov/rhighlow/README.md

 Simple high-low game.
-Use npm install and npm run build to build the project code.
+Use npm install and npm run build to build the project code